Spring Internship Applications Now Open!

 Program Information

-Spring, summer, and fall internships run for ten weeks with a minimum commitment of 10 hours per week during office hours (Monday-Thursday 9 am-6 pm and Friday 9 am-5 pm).
+Spring, summer, and fall internships run for ten weeks with a commitment of 10 hours per week during office hours (Monday-Thursday 9 am-6 pm and Friday 9 am-5 pm).

 Pay rate: $22/h